pathuGIT/TECLMS-TECMIS/README.md

 # TECLMS-TECMIS
-Our university mini project based on database...
+Our university mini project based on database..